tjason1/encrypt_ec2/README.md

 # encrypt_ec2
-Finds unencrypted volumes associated with an ec2 instance, takes snapshots, creates new encrypted volumes, and switches the volumes on the instance out.
+Finds unencrypted volumes associated with an ec2 instance, takes snapshots, creates new encrypted volumes, and switches the volumes on the instance out

-Utilizes pipenv and the aws cli, please install.
+Utilizes pipenv and the aws cli, please install

 Run with **pipenv run python decrypt.py** *<aws_cli_profile_name>* if using default aws cli profile, no profile name argument is necessary